 Histogram contrast stretching allows you to customize your contrast stretch by interactively adjusting the histogram.
 Typically, ArcGIS Pro displays your image and raster data with good contrast by default.
 When the preset contrast stretches do not produce the enhancement you want, histograms can be manually adjusted to change the contrast stretch of the raster.

 The histogram of the contrast stretch shows you the distribution of the image pixels.
 The pixel values are along the x-axis, and the pixel counts are shown on the y-axis as a histogram.
 The histogram does not show every pixel's value due to binning of values.

 Not all of the stretch types allow you to edit the histogram.
 The None and Esri stretch types only allow you to view the pixel distribution.
-The Minimum Maximum, Percent Clip, and Standard Deviation stretch types allow you to view the pixel distribution and interactively set the minimum and maximum input values so that the stretch only focuses on the majority of the input values and disregards the outliers or tails of the distribution at either extreme.
-The Histogram Specification stretch type allows you to interactively create a piecewise histogram stretch to enhance specific portions of the histogram differently.
+The Minimum Maximum, Percent Clip, and Standard Deviation stretch types allow you to view the pixel distribution and interactively set the minimum and maximum input values so that the stretch focuses on the majority of the input values and disregards the outliers or tails of the distribution at either extreme.
+The Custom and Histogram Specification stretch types allow you to interactively create a piecewise histogram stretch to enhance specific portions of the histogram differently.

 |Stretch type||Histogram capability|

 The minimum and maximum values of the histogram can be manually adjusted.